intive/patronage22-web-wroclaw/README.md

 - We do not use "magic numbers"
 - We have in mind SOLID principles (https://github.com/ryanmcdermott/clean-code-javascript)
 - If it comes to styles, we follow BEM rules (https://css-tricks.com/bem-101/)
+- We add underscore to variables that are not used but required (throwaway variable)

 ### Naming conventions: